lead generation

 such as filling out a form or clicking a CTA button.

-It’s a key indicator of how effective your landing pages,
+It’s a key indicator of how effective your landing pages are,

 Formula: Conversion Rate = (Number of Conversions / Total Number of Visitors) × 100